Explore the Agenda

 9:30 am Strategies for the Development & Evaluation of Treatments for Children with Renal Diseases

-Director - Division of Pediatrics & Maternal Health, US Food & Drug Administration (FDA)
+Director DPMH/FDA, US Food & Drug Administration (FDA)

 • Review ethical and legal obligations in studying drugs in children